 Convert Gigawatt-hour to Hectojoule (GWh to hJ)

-Gigawatt-hour (GWh) and Hectojoule (hJ) are both units of length.
+Gigawatt-hour (GWh) and Hectojoule (hJ) are both units of energy.
 With the conversion form below, you can effortlessly and accurately convert gigawatt-hour to hectojoule.
-This free online calculator tool makes it simple and easy to perform the conversion from GWh to hJ.
+This free online calculator tool makes it simple and easy to perform the conversion from GWh unit to the hJ unit.

 One Gigawatt-hour is equal to 3.6e+10 Hectojoule.